kevinlin/ai-sdlc-playbook/docs/workflow/04-technical-specification.md

 ## Next Steps

-Once your technical specification is complete, you can proceed with the development phase where both the [Functional Requirement](03-functional-requirement.md) and Technical Specification will be used together to guide the AI-powered code generation process.
+Once your technical specification is complete, you can proceed with the development phase where both the [Functional Requirements](03-functional-requirement.md) and Technical Specification will be used together to guide the AI-powered code generation process.

+## Related Resources

+- [Development](05-development.md) - Next step in the workflow for implementing your specifications
+- [Testing](06-testing.md) - Comprehensive testing strategies for your implementation
+- [Prompt Library](../prompt-library/README.md) - Ready-to-use prompts for technical specification tasks
+- [Glossary](../glossary.md) - Key terms and definitions used in this workflow